 FINANCIAL ANALYSIS : Getting to grips with consolidated accounts

 Consolidation aims at presenting the financial position of a group of companies as if they formed one single entity.
 It is an obligation for companies that exclusively control other companies or exercise significant influence over them.
-The scope of consolidation encompasses the parent company and the companies in which the parent company holds at least 20% of the voting rights.
-The basic principle of consolidation is to replace the book value of investments on the parent company's balance sheet with the assets, liabilities and equity of the consolidated subsidiaries.
+The scope of consolidation encom- passes the parent company and the companies that the parent company controls, or over which it exercises significant influence.

-Full consolidation, which is generally applied when the parent company holds more than 50% of voting rights in its subsidiary, consists of replacing the investments on the parent company's balance sheet with all the subsidiary's assets, liabilities and equity, as well as adding all the revenues and charges from its income statement.
-This method gives rise to minority interests in the subsidiary's net income and shareholders’ equity if it is not wholly owned by the parent company.
+Full consolidation, which is applied when the parent company controls its subsidiary, consists of replacing the investments on the parent company’s balance sheet with all the subsidiary’s assets, liabilities and equity, as well as adding all the revenues and charges from its income statement.
+This method gives rise to minority interests in the subsidiary’s net income and shareholders’ equity if it is not wholly owned by the parent company.

 A group often acquires a company by paying more than the book value of the company’s equity.
 The difference is recorded as goodwill under intangible assets, minus any unrealised capital gains or losses on the acquired company’s assets and liabilities.
 This goodwill arising on consolidation is compared each year with its estimated value and written down to fair market value, where appropriate.